Drazin Inverses in Categories: Drazin Inverses in Additive Categories

-We will show that the nilpotent part is indeed nilpotent in the proof of Theorem \ref{thm:cnd} below.
-Following \cite[Def 7.3.2]{campbell2009generalized}, the pair $(c_x,n_x)$ is called a core-nilpotent decomposition.
-We wish to prove that having a core-nilpotent decomposition is equivalent to being Drazin.
-To justify this claim, it is useful to have a definition of a core-nilpotent decomposition which is independent of $x$ being Drazin.
-To achieve this we turn \cite[Thm 2.2.21]{mitra2010matrix} into a definition in an additive category:

-\begin{definition} In an additive category $\mathbb{X}$, a \textbf{core-nilpotent decomposition} of $x: A \to A$ is a pair $(c,n)$ of endomorphisms $c: A \to A$ and $n: A \to A$ such that: \begin{enumerate}[{\bf [CND.1]}] \item $c$ is Drazin with $\mathsf{ind}(c) \leq 1$ (so $c$ has a group inverse); \item $n$ is nilpotent with nilpotent index $k \in \mathbb{N}$ (so that $n^{k} = 0$); \item $cn=0=nc$; \item $x = c + n$. \end{enumerate} \end{definition}
+\begin{definition} In an additive category $\mathbb{X}$, a \textbf{core-nilpotent decomposition} of ${x: A \to A}$ is a pair $(c,n)$ of endomorphisms $c: A \to A$ and $n: A \to A$ such that: \begin{enumerate}[{\bf [CND.1]}] \item $c$ is Drazin with $\mathsf{ind}(c) \leq 1$ (so $c$ has a group inverse); \item $n$ is nilpotent with nilpotent index $k \in \mathbb{N}$ (so that $n^{k} = 0$); \item $cn=0=nc$; \item $x = c + n$. \end{enumerate} \end{definition}

-We are now ready to prove that having a core-nilpotent decomposition is, in additive categories, equivalent to being Drazin.
-Moreover, it follows that a core-nilpotent decomposition is in fact unique.
-As such, this justifies calling $c_x$ \emph{the} core of $x$, $n_x$ \emph{the} nilpotent part of $x$, and $(c_x,n_x)$ \emph{the} core-nilpotent decomposition of $x$.
+Before we revisit the proof that having a core-nilpotent decomposition is equivalent to being Drazin, it will be useful to explicitly define the core and nilpotent parts of a Drazin endomorphism.